Szybet/watchy-scom/README.md

 - Works best with a external USB-UART adapter.
 Best speeds but the one on the watchy should work too
 - **Works without a screen!**
 - You can open the image in kolourpaint now to inspect invidual pixels, with one click!
-- The delay is minimal, look at the demo :D
+- The delay is almost nothing, look at the demo :D
+- It should work with all adafruit GFX based screen libraries, just support for changing resolution would be needed